wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 To reduce the effects of packet loss on registration, the client SHOULD retransmit initial registrations.
 Registrations should be retransmitted according to the Retrans Timer specified by the Router Advertisement on the link.
 Retries should be jittered to prevent overloading the DHCP infrastructure when a new prefix is announced to the link via Router Advertisement.

 The client MUST refresh the registration when 1/3 of the Preferred Lifetime of the address has elapsed.
-Such retranmisssions should be jittered.
+Such retransmissions should be jittered.

 # Security Considerations